VerityDuan/VerityDuan/VD README.md

 - 👀 I’m interested in ART MUSIC AND YOU
 - 🌱 I’m currently learning UI/UX
 - 💞️ I’m looking to collaborate on ARTIST
-- 📫 How to reach me YOU CANNOT
+- 📫 How to reach me YOU CANNOT SORRY
 - 😄 Pronouns: SHE/HER
 - ⚡ Fun fact: I AM 6 FEET

 There once was a ship that put to sea
 And the name of that ship was the Billy o' Tea